shiye21/shiye21.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Dr. Ye Shi received the Ph.D. degree at the University of Technology Sydney, Australia in 2018.
 Dr Shi served as a Research Assistant at the University of New South Wales, Australia and a Postdoctoral Fellow at the University of Technology Sydney from 2017 to 2020.
 Dr. Shi has been an Assistant Professor (PI) in the School of Information Science and Technology at ShanghaiTech University since January 2021.
-He is the Director of the YesAI Lab at ShanghaiTech University.
+He is leading the YesAI Lab at ShanghaiTech University.

 # ✡️ Research Interests